KristofferStrube/Blazor.WebAuthentication/README.md

 The API specified ways to create and validate strong public-key-based credentials.
 It gets these credentials from the native authenticators of the devices.
 On Windows, that's Windows Hello; on iOS/macOS, that's Touch ID or Face ID; and on Android, that's face, fingerprint, or PIN authentication.
 This project implements a wrapper around the API for Blazor so that we can easily and safely work with native authentication methods from the browser.

+# Demo
+The sample project can be demoed at https://kristofferstrube.github.io/Blazor.WebAuthentication/

+On each page, you can find the corresponding code for the example in the top right corner.

 # Related articles
 This repository was built with inspiration and help from the following series of articles: